dbirlan/DEMO_EW_optimization/README.md

 # Optical Routing Optimization

 This project aims to optimize the routing of optical lines from given inlet points to outlet points using a series of bend points.
-The optimization ensures that the routing lines do not intersect and minimizes the total length of the lines while keeping the bend points coplanar.
+The optimization ensures that the routing lines do not intersect **within 200 mm** and minimizes the total length of the lines while keeping the inlet and outlet directions, and the bend angles close to **90 (****±10) degrees**.

 ## Project Structure